-Its been a long time since I have posted here – for the past four years, I have been active with my own company and chose to stay away from politics.
+It has been a long time since I have posted – for the past four years, I have been building another company addressing the needs of parents and their home security.

-Two years ago, during the last Presidential Election, I made sure my vote got counted (even when the absentee ballot was accidentally not accepted by the County Office of Elections) and this time, I am spending time on researching candidates.
+During the last Presidential Election, I made sure my vote was counted (even when my absentee ballot was accidentally not accepted by the County Office of Elections).
+This year, I thought I should spend a little more time on the research of Florida candidates.

 Collecting Information is HARD